 The practice had emergency medicines and equipment available, but did not store these in line with guidance.
 For example, emergency medicines were generally stored in open boxes on a resuscitation trolley.
 This was not in line with guidance from the Resuscitation Council, which recommends for emergency medicines to be stored in tamperproof containers.
 The practice stored emergency equipment and medicines within a treatment room, which was kept unlocked at all times.
 We saw this room was not signed to indicate to staff the presence of the emergency equipment.
-Some recommended emergency equipment was not available, such as a razor, absorbent towelling, personal protective equipment (PPE) and sharps boxes.
 All emergency medicines stored in resuscitation trolleys and doctors' bags were stored on an electronic system, which alerted the practice pharmacist when any medicines were approaching their expiry date and required changing.

-Vaccines were not always stored appropriately, monitored and/or transported in line with appropriate guidance to ensure they remained safe and effective.
-During our assessment, we identified several vaccines that had exceeded their expiry dates but had not been removed from the fridges.
-This included one hepatitis A vaccine that had expired in January 2022 and ten combined diphtheria and tetanus vaccines that had expired in August 2022.
+Vaccines were stored appropriately, monitored and transported in line with appropriate guidance to ensure they remained safe and effective.
 Staff undertook daily temperature checks of all medicine fridges and escalated any anomalous temperatures as appropriate.
 A second thermometer was not in place to allow temperature recordings to continue in the event of a fridge or power failure.